Akshaykumar05/Cloud-Computing/README.md

 * Fault tolerance refers to the ability of a system (computer, network, storage etc) to **continue operating without interruption** whwn one or more of its componets fail.

 ## Benefits of Cloud Computing
+### Trade fixed expense for variable expense
+**CAPEX**
+* The upfront investment in acquiring the physical space, hardware,and staff to set up a data centre is called CAPEX, capital expense or fixed expense.